Azure/azure-webpubsub/docs/getting-started/publish-messages/csharp-publish-message.md

 The code above creates a WebSocket connection to connect to a hub in Azure Web PubSub.
 Hub is a logical unit in Azure Web PubSub where you can publish messages to a group of clients.

-Azure Web PubSub by default doesn't allow anonymous connection, so in the code sample we use `WebPubSubServiceClient.GetClientAccessUri()` in Web PubSub SDK to generate a url to the service that contains the full URL with a valid access token.
+Azure Web PubSub by default doesn't allow anonymous connection, so in the code sample we use `WebPubSubServiceClient.GenerateClientAccessUri()` in Web PubSub SDK to generate a url to the service that contains the full URL with a valid access token.

 After connection is established, you will receive messages through the WebSocket connection.
 So we use `client.MessageReceived.Subscribe(msg => ...));` to listen to incoming messages.